kestra-io/docs/docs/developer-guide/triggers/schedule.md

-> The date of the current schedule
+> The date of the current schedule.

 ### `next`